Retiring to Fuerteventura – How We Did It

 We began spending more and more time staying at our apartment.

 We each ran our own businesses.
-Sue was able to not take any training bookings for a couple of months over winter and, as I had staff in my office, and I worked from home most of the time anyway, I was able to work anywhere provided I had my laptop and an internet connection.
+Sue could not take any training bookings for a couple of months over winter and, as I had staff in my office, and I worked from home most of the time anyway, I could work anywhere provided I had my laptop and an internet connection.

 What finally did it for me was returning to the UK at the end of February 2012.
-The weather was amazing for February and I actually spent 3 or 4 days in the garden sorting it out.
-It then rained for over two months solid and that was it.
-I said “Let’s sell up and go!” – decision made, the countdown to retiring in the Canary Islands had started.
+The weather was amazing for February, and I spent 3 or 4 days sorting it out in the garden.
+It then rained for over two months solid, and that was it.
+I said, “Let’s sell up and go!”
+The decision was made, and the countdown to retiring in the Canary Islands had started.

 El Cotillo our apartment sun terrace